east of woodley - sample

 Tom fixed his eyes on hers and responded in sombre tones, ‘The Orient Mission of the Special Operations Executive.
 The OM and SOE for short.’
 He stated with emphasis, ‘And you, Miss Woodley, shall be in the maiden intake to undergo intensive training at a secret location.’

 Jane went clueless about what the entities were, but they mattered none to her.
-The whole bargain promised to be more stimulating than summing old Dr Pocklington’s countless bar chits every month.
+The whole bargain promised to be more stimulating than tallying old Dr Pocklington’s countless bar chits every month.

 The covert agent rose, bringing the talk to an end.
 With a tilt of his head, he shook her palm and said, ‘Well, Miss Woodley, it has been a pleasure.’